The Evolution of Risk Management in Global Investigations

 - Individuals executing the order should be subject to identity verification to ensure that execution is in accordance with the terms of the order and that their identification is recorded (in the event that the order is breached and an individual’s identity becomes relevant to any proceedings arising as a consequence).

-- Staff, including reception and a designated dawn raid team, should be trained in advance as to how to conduct any interaction with investigators from the moment of first access to the premises.
+Staff, including reception and a designated dawn raid team, should be trained in advance as to how to conduct any interaction with investigators from the moment of first access to the premises.
 This includes training and instruction on not answering apparently casual questions on the subject of the search.
 The informal question to the unready on the walk along the corridor is a well-established source of information for experienced investigators.
-Any questions asked of staff should be noted.
+Any questions asked of staff and their responses should be noted.
 Employees may be informed of their legal rights not to speak to investigators and their right to counsel.
 Additionally, if the company is willing, the employees may be told that the company will provide legal counsel to them at no cost if investigators wish to speak to them or if they are later contacted.
 The company may not, however, instruct employees not to speak to investigators.
 That is the employee’s choice.

 - A separate room should be set aside as a base for investigators and discussions between legal function representatives and the visitors so that debate and investigative activity does not take place within earshot of those under investigation.